section-engineering-education/engineering-education/articles/cloudinary-flask-mongo/index.md

 ### Building the Image Gallery with Flask and MongoDB

 In this tutorial, you will be building an image gallery with Flask and MongoDB that integrates a CDN with [Cloudinary](https://cloudinary.com/documentation/cloudinary_get_started).
-You will create the backend and logic with [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/), and its user interface with [Flask-Bootstrap](https://pypi.org/project/Flask-Bootstrap4/) since it will be a full-stack web application.
+You will create the backend with [Flask](https://flask.palletsprojects.com/en/1.1.x/), database with [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/), and user interface with [Flask-Bootstrap](https://pypi.org/project/Flask-Bootstrap4/).

 You will be building three (3) web pages for the image gallery.
 They are: